Australian railway signalling: Single light colour light

 With the replacement of older signals in areas with less traffic, Single Light Colour Light signals were introduced in the 1950s by D.J.
 Vernon, Signal Engineer.
 This system is derived directly from British multiple-aspect signalling, with American influence in the form of a marker light.
 Using a single green light for Clear and a single yellow light for Caution, these signals exhibit a single red light with a smaller lower red "marker" light for Stop.
 Turnout indications can be provided with three yellow lights at an angle of 45 degrees under a red light in the main signal head.
 The fourth indication, Medium, which equates to the British Preliminary Caution, is a flashing or pulsating yellow light.

 Originally, a permanently illuminated white marker light was positioned beneath the main colour light head in lieu of the red marker light.
 The caution turnout indication was a single yellow in the main head over three white lights at an angle of 45 degrees.
 The red marker light was introduced from 1965.
 The majority of early single light colour light signals had either been replaced or retrofitted with red marker lights, by 2000.

 Some Upper Quadrant Semaphore signals were adapted as Single Light Colour Light signals giving the same colour indications while retaining the arm.
 The sequence of indications of Single Light Colour Light signals is one green light for Clear, one yellow light for Caution, one red light with a lower smaller red light for Stop.
 The last Upper Quadrant Semaphore Single Light signal was on the Up South Main Line at Moss Vale, which was replaced in 2007 when Moss Vale and Moss Vale Junction were resignalled, resulting in the closure of local signal boxes at those locations.

-NSW Dwarf Signals
+Shunting Signals

-These signals are in use within SLCL and DLCL Territory.
+Shunt signals are provided at locations where only shunt movements can occur, for example to reverse over a crossover or to enter a siding.
+They are used in both single and double colour light territory.

 Queensland

 Queensland Railway Signal Aspects

 Queensland's signalling system has been heavily influenced by the British signalling practices.
-DTC (Direct Traffic Control) is used in lower volume regional networks, However some of the Queensland rail network is still controlled by legacy signalling systems such as Staff and Ticket.
+DTC (Direct Traffic Control) is used in lower volume regional networks, however some of the Queensland rail network is still controlled by legacy signalling systems such as Staff and Ticket.